Direct Response Action

 Gloo allows you to specify a direct response instead of routing to a destination.

-gloo-system namespace, and
+gloo-system namespace and that

-glooctl is installed to your machine.
+glooctl is installed on your

 export GATEWAY_URL=$(glooctl proxy url)

 Creating a direct response virtual service